myrrlyn/NMEA_Parser/doc/GPS_Parser.md

 5. `nmea_err_badcsum` &ndash; Returned when the given string's checksum is present, but does not match actual contents.
 6. `nmea_err_baddata` &ndash; Returned when a data field contains garbage.
+7. `nmea_err_nofix` &ndash; Returned when a sentence is correct, but the GPS module does not have a satellite fix and thus has not provided all the fields.

 ##### `nmea_coord_t`